Erin Gemmell: Background

 Gemmell was born December 2, 2004, in the United States.
-Her mother, Barbara, was a competitive swimmer, her father, Bruce, is a swim coach, and her brother, Andrew, is also a competitive swimmer.
-She attends Stone Ridge School of the Sacred Heart in Bethesda, Maryland, where she competes as part of the school swim team.
-For collegiate swimming, she signed to compete for the University of Texas swim team starting in the autumn of 2023.
+Her mother, Barbara, was a competitive swimmer at Northwestern University, her father, Bruce, was an All Big Ten swimmer and Captain of the University of Michigan swim team and is currently a swim coach, and her brother, Andrew, is also a competitive swimmer.
+She attended Stone Ridge School of the Sacred Heart in Bethesda, Maryland, where she competed as part of the school swim team.
+For collegiate swimming, she competes for the University of Texas swim team since the autumn of 2023.